 Use the correct equipment: For example, the best racket for Rafael Nadal or Andy Roddick is not necessarily the best racket for a mid-level player in their 60s.
 Today, there are dozens of racket and string combinations from which to choose.
 With the help of a professional, one can choose a racket that provides the benefit of increased power and control while at the same time decreasing the stress placed on the athletes shoulder and elbow.
 Similar principles apply to footwear.
 Make sure the sneakers you use fit well and provide adequate support.
 Make sure to change them every six to nine months.

 Strength train: One of the best ways to continue playing tennis at an older age is by strength training regularly.
 Even though tennis isn’t a contact sport like football, workouts that strengthen one’s back, core, legs and shoulders will help prevent injury while at the same time improving one’s strokes.

 Take lessons to make sure your technique is good: Another way to prevent injury and improve one’s game is by using good technique on all strokes.
 Lessons, either individual or in groups, are a great way to make sure you continue to improve as you get older.

 Listen to your body: Tennis subjects ones body to the potential of both acute and chronic injuries.
 Rotator cuff tendonitis, tennis elbow, ankle sprains, etc. are amongst the most common injuries.
 When these injuries do occur, it is critical to treat them appropriately and not return to play before you are completely recovered.

 Reviewed on November 26, 2018

-Dr. Joshua Dines is an orthopedic surgeon and a member of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
-He is a team doctor for the U.S. Davis cup tennis team, an assistant team physician for the New York Mets and a consultant for the Los Angeles Dodgers.
+Dr. Joshua Dines is an orthopedic surgeon and a member of the HSS Sports Medicine Institute.
+He currently serves as an assistant team physician for the New York Mets and a sports medicine orthopedic consultant for the New York Rangers.